FRIDAY FOTO (August 26, 2011)

 Editor’s Note: Some readers have questioned how a boat can be both inflatable AND rigid-hulled.
 The answer is that the hull is rigid, usually made of aluminum, wood or a composite material but the inflatable, flexible tubes around the gunwale (or side) keep the boat stable, even if it takes on a large amount of water.
 See further explanations here and here.

 Entry filed under: Afghanistan, Photos, Skills and Training, Special Operations, Weaponry and Equipment.
-Tags: amphibious warfare, counter terrorism, Defense, Marine Corps, maritime domain awareness, military aviation, Navy, pirates, Special Operations.
+Tags: amphibious warfare, counter terrorism, Marine Corps, maritime domain awareness, military aviation, Navy, pirates, Special Operations, Topics.